Programme Code

 • Research and development

-• Plant engineering (planning, design and project implementation)
+• Plant engineering: planning, design, and project management

 • Application engineering, technical acquisition